Oxnead House and Holiday cottages are under new ownership. We plan to reopen the cottages in Spring 2025 following renovation work.

 Rockland Staithe and Rockland Broad

 The proximity of Rockland Staithe is one of the great features of a holiday at Oxnead House Holiday Cottages.
 Only 200 metres away, the Broads are literally on your doorstep.
 Fishing at the Staithe for roach and perch is a favourite activity during the season for experienced anglers and beginners alike and Rockland Broad is famous for it’s pike!
-Boats can be hired from Norwich, Chedgrave or Burgh St Peter, Beccles (see links below) and can be moored at the Staithe overnight if one day on the water is not enough.
+Boats, canoes and paddleboards can be hired from Norwich, Brundall, and Wroxham (see links below) and can be moored at the Staithe overnight if one day on the water is not enough.

 For walkers the Staithe is the start of two of the circular walks on the Wherrymans way; the first takes you around the marshland and reed beds to the Beauchamps Arms and then back through the village of Claxton, the other through the farmland and past woodland to Surlingham, home of two pubs, and then back to Rockland.(see link below)